It isn’t fair going to set things right the Rosecraft Blade doesn’t matter how many I fight or how far I travel—

 [One.] he/me says.

 [Two.] me/he breathes.

-We dive deep into her injuries, snapping and cracking them back into place.
-In some instances, we have to attack them; me/he has to channel pure aggression into the deeper traumas, forcing loci to line up with meridians.
-But it isn’t enough to adjust her loci—Gyrax floods our combined self with the realization that I—me, Jon—have to fix her aura,
+We dive deep into her wounds, snapping and cracking them back into place.
+A couple times, we have to channel pure aggression into the trauma, forcing loci to line up with their parent meridians.
+But soon enough, it becomes clear that this is just a temporary fix—Gyrax floods me with the realization that I—me, Jon—have to fix her aura,

 [You would have overthought it!
 Jon, do it NOW!
 She’s starting to loosen!]

 Everyone’s counting on me.
 Breathe Jon—you can do this.

 I flow into Nyanti.
 As flares of pain erupt through her loci, she meets my attention (the magic equivalent of meeting my eyes) and issues a desperate plea.

 My mind steels over.
 I can’t let her die.